switchupcb/disgo/_contribution/concepts/SENDEVENTS.md

 # Disgo Send Events

-Disgo provides a simple way to send events from a Discord Bot.
+You use Disgo to send events from a Discord Bot.

 ## How does it work?

-Suppose that your Discord Bot sends a request to Discord:
+Suppose that your Discord Bot sends a request to Discord.
 1. Disgo sends an event to Discord's Gateway.
 2. Discord's Gateway Server processes the sent **event** based on several factors _(e.g., opcode, payload data)_.
 3. Discord's Gateway Server returns a **payload** with an opcode and payload data to the Discord Bot.